pmean/build-website/text/17/11/talk-at-ku.md

 you will find that the work is challenging, but also rewarding.
 In this talk, I will contrast working as an independent consultant to working within a large organization.
-I will then review the issues that you face withÂ an independent consulting practice: business models, billing, contracts, taxes, and most importantly, how to find clients.
+I will then review the issues that you face with an independent consulting practice: business models, billing, contracts, taxes, and most importantly, how to find clients.

 In December, I'll be talking to the Kansas City R Users Group about